greg-raven/Department-21/_posts/2009-08-02-top-ten-ways-the-bible-would-have-been-different-if-written-by-college-students.md

 ---
-title: 'Top Ten Ways the Bible Would Have Been Different if Written by College Students'
+title: "Top Ten Ways the Bible Would Have Been Different if Written by College Students"
 author: 'Noam Sain'
 layout: post
 ---